-As a child, I loved autumn – the fallen leaves, raked in piles on my lawn with their musty scent always thrilled me.
-I remember my Dad and I raking the leaves from around the entire yard to create the largest mound possible before plunging into the mountainous pile.
+As a child, I loved autumn – the fallen leaves raked in piles on my lawn with their musty scent always thrilled me.
+I remember my Dad and I raked the leaves from around the entire yard to create the largest mound possible before plunging into the mountainous pile.

 I still find great pleasure in the autumn leaves, but I haven’t jumped into a pile of them in quite some time.
 Perhaps I need to do that again.
 But these days I find myself admiring the colors and shapes of leaves.
 I enjoy the crunch of dried leaves beneath my feet as I cross the lawn and I still love their earthy scent.
 I enjoy watching the squirrels scamper through them as they seek to hide their treasures.

 I think the leaves are my favorite part of the season.
 They seem to pair nicely with jeans, hooded sweatshirts, and hiking boots.